carpentries-incubator/managing-computational-projects/_episodes/04-rdm.md

 ## Next Steps

 In addition to the referenced linked under different sections in this lesson, please see the following references:
-- [Ask Lydia to check and fill theis.]
+- [Ask Lydia to check this section]

 ## Acknowledgement